beezwax/bzBond/packages/bzBond-claris/README.md

 ### Storing web projects in the bzBond web project manager

-The simplest way to store a web project in the web project manager is copy and paste:
+The simplest way to store a web project in the web project manager is copy-and-paste:

 1. Run the build process for your web project
 2. Copy the resulting html file contents to the clipboard